-We have also valued the strong support from the University of Oxford itself, in particular from Vice-Chancellors Dr John Hood and Dr Andrew Hamilton and Registrars David Holmes and Dr Ewan McKendrick.
-We have also benefited over the years from the guidance of our Advisory Board and Management Committee and particularly from the advice of Sir Tony Atkinson, Professor Anthony Heath, Professor Sir John Bell, Professor Alastair Buchan, John Flemming, Professor Ken Mayhew, Professor Paul Fairchild, Professor Jonathan Michie, Professor Helen Small and Professor Roger Goodman.
+We have also valued the strong support from the University of Oxford itself, in particular from Vice-Chancellors Sir John Hood and Professor Andrew Hamilton and Registrars David Holmes and Dr Ewan McKendrick.
+We have also benefited over the years from the guidance of our Advisory Board and Management Committee and particularly from the advice of the late Sir Tony Atkinson,

+Professor Anthony Heath, Professor Sir John Bell, Professor Alastair Buchan and Professor, Jonathan Michie

+We are also grateful for the vision and support of our key donors, in particular the late James Martin, Dame Vivien Duffield, Michael Lake, and Lady Helen Hamlyn.
+Sixteen years ago we started out as four academics undertaking family research, located in two rooms at Barnett House, in the Department of Social Policy.
+Now we occupy our own building, housing over 40 academics, support staff, students and visitors, forming part of the Oxford Martin School, working in six research strands focusing on the drivers of population ageing the global shift from young to older populations - and the implications of this for our economies and societies.
 In recent years the study of ageing has moved from a disciplinary bound, often peripheral activity, to become a mainstream multi-disciplinary research focus.
 It is now widely recognised that the individual aspects of ageing cannot be studied in isolation, but benefit from a combination of deep-down disciplinary drilling with perspectives from many disciplines.
 It has been a privilege to be able to work with such dedicated and committed academics, practitioners, policy makers and donors who believe as I do that changes in the demographic age structure of populations is one of the major challenges for the 21st century.
 Professor Sarah Harper CBE Founding Director, Oxford Institute of Population Ageing